meleu/anki-cards/README.md

 # anki-cards
-Anki cards in markdown format (to be managed by "Anki for VSCode" plugin)
+Anki cards in markdown format (to be managed by "[Anki for VSCode](https://github.com/jasonwilliams/anki)")